AWildBeard/FileEncryptor/README.md

 to run the .jar file.

 You too will need a JRE to run this program however.
-For Debian based distros, there should be a openjdk-8-jre package in your distros repos that you will need to install in addition to the openjfx package.
+For most distros, there should be a openjdk-8-jre package in your distros repos that you will need to install in addition to the openjfx package.
 For example: